wpfhtl/octocopter/README.md

 In detail, the subdirectories contain:

-* 3d-data used in basestation and simulator for visualization of the UAV.
+* __3d-data__ used in basestation and simulator for visualization of the UAV.
-* basestation A GUI-application executed on the base (notebook) in the field.
+* __basestation__ A GUI-application executed on the base (notebook) in the field.
 It connects to the rover (which is running "koptercontrol") using TCP/IP via WiFi, receives the point cloud, generates waypoints and checks their safety during flight. basestation can also connect to the "simulator" instead to allow tests is simulation.
 Furthermore, it can open log files created by "koptercontrol" and replay flights, showing position and attitude, point cloud capture, waypoints in real-time (or faster).
-* cloudcompare A utility program comparing two point clouds, used to analyze precision of different INS/LIDAR sensor fusion approaches.
+* __cloudcompare__ A utility program comparing two point clouds, used to analyze precision of different INS/LIDAR sensor fusion approaches.
-* common contains classes.
+* __common__ contains classes.
-* fclogconverter converts bainry flightcontroller logs into CSV files for inspection using e.g. matlab.
+* __fclogconverter__ converts bainry flightcontroller logs into CSV files for inspection using e.g. matlab.
-* filewriter is a program used for stress-testing of logging.
+* __filewriter__ is a program used for stress-testing of logging.
 Since the rover's mass-storage is a SD-card, writing too much log-data can make the system unresponsive, which must be avoided as flight-control is running on the same machine with hard real-time requirements.
-* hokuyoid is a helper program to allow udev to assign unique device filenames (based on serial number) to multiple Hokuyo SCIP-2.0 compliant laser scanners.
+* __hokuyoid__ is a helper program to allow udev to assign unique device filenames (based on serial number) to multiple Hokuyo SCIP-2.0 compliant laser scanners.
-* koptercontrol runs on the rover/UAV.
+* __koptercontrol__ runs on the rover/UAV.
 It controls the UAV itself (kopter.cpp/flightcontoller.cpp), GNSS/IMU/INS board (gnssdevice.cpp/sbfparser.cpp), multiple laser scanners (hokuyo.cpp) and keeps a connection to basestation.
-* lrflogwriter and lrfreader are test implementations for efficient logfile storage of LIDAR data.
+* __lrflogwriter__ and lrfreader are test implementations for efficient logfile storage of LIDAR data.
-* portlink allows linking unlimited numbers of serial/usb/network-connections with each other.
-This is useful in many situations, e.g. forwarding differential corrections from the RTK base station from TCP/IP ports to the INS's usb-port or allowing direct access to the INS's data&command-ports remotely via WiFi instead of using serial cables.
+* __portlink__ allows linking unlimited numbers of serial/usb/network-connections with each other.
+This is useful in many situations, e.g. forwarding differential corrections from the RTK base station from TCP/IP ports to the INS's USB-port or allowing direct access to the INS's data&command-ports remotely via WiFi instead of using serial cables.
-* rtkbase is currently unused.
+* __rtkbase__ is currently unused.
 It configures a septentrio receiver to become a RTK base station and forwards the differential corrections coming on a serial port to the network.
-* scanconverter converts previously captured laser scanner logs into binary format.
+* __scanconverter__ converts previously captured laser scanner logs into binary format.
-* simulator implements the same network protocol as "koptercontrol", so that "basestation" can connect to it.
+* __simulator__ implements the same network protocol as "koptercontrol", so that "basestation" can connect to it.
 This way, many mechanisms can be tested during bad weather without having to fly outside.
 In Hamburg/Germany, this is important :)

 All of the software below is written in C++ and designed to work in real-time on UAV and base station.
 It is developed and used on Ubuntu linux x86.
 The requirements are: